garfix/richard/tests/integration/pam/README.md

 - if a person wants to possess an object, then he may have the attitude of liking the object
 - if a person wants to possess an object that has a function, then he may want to use that object to perform its function

+goal-subsumption state recognition (4.3)
+- types
+    - establishment
+    - replacement
+    - termination
+- if a character has a negative attitude toward an action that may be dominated by a recurring goal, then that character may want to subsume the recurring goal using a plan that does not involve the distasteful acion (p94)
+- more rules: p105

+goal conflict detection rules (p118)

 **other**

 goal-interaction rules